CESSProject/doc-v2/developer/tutorials/cess-js-sdk.md

 # Overall

-In this tutorial, we will interact with the CESS testnet via [**cess-js-sdk**](https://www.npmjs.com/package/cess-js-sdk), so this is particularly useful for Node.js or frontend developers that want to incorporate CESS into their products/systems.
+In this tutorial, we will interact with the CESS testnet via [**cess-js-sdk**](https://www.npmjs.com/package/cess-js-sdk), this is particularly useful for Node.js or frontend developers integrating CESS into their products or systems.

 # Prerequisite